mantishub/mantishub-docs/filters.rst

 ---------------

 Filters often are based on static values like "v1" for a version.
 However, in other cases it is desirable to use semantic values.
-Such values include
+Such values include:

 - [any] - don't filter on this field.
 - [none] - field must not be set (e.g. issue not assigned).
 - [myself] - issue assigned to the logged in user.